 Programs of Study

-The EEB Department offers five core Programs of Study (POSt): Ecology & Evolutionary Biology (Specialist and Major); Biodiversity & Conservation Biology (Major), Environmental Biology (Major and Minor).
+The EEB Department offers the following programs: Ecology & Evolutionary Biology (Specialist, Major); Biodiversity & Conservation Biology (Major), Environmental Biology (Major, Minor), general Biology (Specialist, Major, Minor).

 Our students are encouraged to participate in cutting-edge research.
 Research opportunities are available to students in their second, third, and fourth years, throughout the year.